-March Fishing Report
+July Fishing Report

 and the larger creeks.
-Best lures will be Alabama rigs, swim baits, buck tails, jerk baits and Zoom flukes fished with 1/4 to 3/8 oz. lead heads.
+Best lures will be Alabama rigs, swim baits, buck tails, and Zoom flukes fished with 1/2 to 3/4 oz. lead heads.
 Live bait will also be productive.
-The best depths will be from the surface to 30 feet deep.
+The best depths will be from the surface to 50 feet deep.
 Try to find areas with the largest concentrations of baitfish.
-Seagulls will be here until later in the month.
+Night fishing will not be very productive.

 - Crappie-Fishing for crappie will be poor this month.
 They will be found 10 to 25 feet deep this month.
 Best areas will be in the main creeks around docks, fallen trees, and brush piles in the mid to upper parts of the lake.
 Small live minnows and 1 ½ to 2 inch tubes or shad shaped plastic lures fished on 1/16 to 1/8 oz. lead heads will work best to catch crappie this month.
 Fishing around lights at night will be productive.

 - TIP OF THE Month: Try fishing early morning, late afternoon and at night.
 Make sure you leave your running lights on at night.
 Please practice catch and release.
 Remember to always wear your life jacket and attach your kill switch.
 Warmer water temperatures and heavy boat traffic will make fish feed more at night this month.